justmaso/endtrace/README.md

 ---

 ## About
-A simple tool that locates Minecraft strongholds using data from two Eye of Ender throws.
+A lightweight Python command-line tool that locates Minecraft strongholds using data from two Eye of Ender throws.
 Easily obtain stronghold coordinates and visualize the prediction if desired.

 ## Installation